-It can be seen from Figure 7 that the influence of the second-order terms is very small and only contributes about 5-10% of the effective T_2 ' times.
-The dominating terms are identified to be the third-order auto term since they make up most of the non refocusable residual linewidth when comparing a two-spin to a multi-spin system.
-Furthermore, the quantification of the decoupling performance leads to the conclusion that the pulse-transient compensation does improve the decoupling efficiency https://doi.org/10.5194/mr-2019-5 Preprint.
-Discussion started: 20 December 2019 by 20-30% in terms of refocusable linewidth.
-Nevertheless, as shown before, this effect is hardly visible in the directly detected spectra but pulse-transient compensation leads to higher predictability of the sequence.
+identified to be the third-order auto term since they make up most of the non-refocusable residual line width when comparing a two-spin to a multi-spin system.
+Furthermore, the quantification of the decoupling performance leads to the conclusion that the pulse-transient compensation does improve the decoupling efficiency by 20%-30% in terms of refocusable line width.
+Nevertheless, as shown before, this effect is hardly visible in the directly detected spectra, but pulse-transient compensation leads to higher predictability of the sequence.

-The huge discrepancy in directly detected linewidth (\sim 400 Hz for the N-H peak of natural abundance glycine, see Fig. 6) and the refocusable terms (55-80 Hz, see Fig. 7B and C) needs to be explained by other effects.
-In order to study the effect of static rf-field inhomogeneity, samples in 2.5 mm o.d.
+The huge discrepancy in directly detected line width (\sim 400 Hz for the N-H peak of natural abundance glycine; see

+Fig. 6) and the refocusable terms (55-80 Hz; see Fig. 7b and c) needs to be explained by other effects.
+In order to study the effect of the time-independent part of the rf-field inhomogeneity under MAS, samples in 2.5 mm o.d.
 Bruker rotors were packed by filling different parts of the rotor.
-Five rotors each of adamantane and natural abundance glycine were packed using either a full rotor, the upper third (up), the bottom third (low), the middle third (mid), and a very small part in the middle of the rotor (center).
-The remaining rotor volume was filled with teflon spacers.
-The distribution of the 1 H rf field over the active sample volume was determined by measuring nutation curves using the adamantane sample with direct detection of the proton signal.
+We have not included phase or amplitude modulations generated by MAS due to rf-field inhomogeneity in our investigation (Goldman and Tekely, 2001; Levitt et al., 1988; Tekely and Goldman, 2001; Tosner et al., 2018).
+Five rotors each of adamantane and natural abundance glycine were packed using a full rotor, the upper third (up), the bottom third (low), the middle third (mid), and a very small part in the middle of the rotor (center).
+The remaining rotor volume was filled with Teflon spacers.
+The distribution of the 1H rf field over the active sample volume was determined by measuring nutation curves using the adamantane sample with direct detection of the proton signal.
 Subsequent Fourier transformation of the nutation curves yields a distribution profile of the rf fields within the probe.
-These profiles are shown in the Supporting Information (Figure S7).
-The maxima of the rf-profile are consistently at higher values than the calibrated rf-field amplitudes of 100 kHz.
+These profiles are shown in the Supplement (Fig. S7).
+The maxima of the rf profile are consistently at higher values than the calibrated rf-field amplitudes of 100 kHz.
 The calibration was done on a full rotor by determining the first zero crossing of a π pulse.
-These shifted maxima are due to the very broad distribution of rf-field amplitudes in the full rotor and the large drawn out foot towards low rf fields.
-The profiles of the restricted samples show that this foot is mostly observed in the outer thirds of the rotor, whereas the middle as well as the center part is narrowed down around the maximum.
-The sum of the middle, upper, and lower part of the rotor compares very well to the profile of the full rotor.
-However, the integral of the distribution is slightly higher by a factor of 1.1, which is either due to spacers that do not cover exactly a third of the rotor, or looser packing in the full sample.
+These shifted maxima are due to the very broad distribution of rf-field amplitudes in the full rotor and the large drawn-out foot towards low-rf fields.
+The profiles of the restricted samples show that this foot is mostly observed in the outer thirds of the rotor, whereas the middle as well as the center part are narrowed down around the maximum.
+The sum of the middle, upper, and lower parts of the rotor compares very well to the profile of the full rotor.
+However, the integral of the distribution is slightly higher by a factor of 1.1, which is due to either spacers that do not cover exactly a third of the rotor or looser packing in the full sample.